niujiaojiao/bobwanglab/content/authors/admin/_index.md

 ---
 # Display name
-title: Semi-artificial Photosynthetic Cell Factory Lab
+title: Wang Lab

 # Is this the primary user of the site?
 superuser: true

 # Role/position/tagline
-role: Institute of Synthetic Biology
+role: Shenzhen Institute of Advanced Technology

 # Organizations/Affiliations to show in About widget
 organizations:
-- name: Shenzhen Institute of Advanced Technology               Chinese Academy of Sciences
+- name: Chinese Academy of Sciences
   url: http://english.siat.cas.cn/

 # Short bio (displayed in user profile at end of posts)